AkhmedovBotir/Talab-va-taklif-Agency-Marketplace-System/Backend/docs/contragent-api.md

 - `mfy`: Required, must be a valid Region ID with type 'mfy', and must be a child of the selected tuman
 - `phone`: Required, must be a valid phone number format, unique
 - `password`: Required, minimum 6 characters
+- `activityType`: Required, must be a valid ContragentType ID with status 'active'
 - `logo`: Optional, must be base64 image format (data:image/png;base64,... or data:image/jpeg;base64,...)
 - `status`: Optional, defaults to 'active'